About World Lupus Day

 Lupus is a chronic, autoimmune disease that can damage any part of the body (skin, joints, and/or organs inside the body).
 Chronic means that the signs and symptoms tend to last longer than six weeks and often for many years.

 In lupus, something goes wrong with your immune system, which is the part of the body that fights off viruses, bacteria, and germs (“foreign invaders,” like the flu).
 Normally our immune system produces proteins called antibodies that protect the body from these invaders.
 Autoimmune means your immune system cannot tell the difference between these foreign invaders and your body’s healthy tissues (“auto” means “self”) and creates autoantibodies that attack and destroy healthy tissue.
 These autoantibodies cause inflammation, pain, and damage in various parts of the body.
+Watch this short video to see what lupus is and how it affects people.
+En español.

 Lupus is a Global Health Issue